 And Then It’s Spring by Julie Fogliano is a lovely tale for anyone sick of the doldrums of winter and keen to get started in the garden!

 Goodbye Summer, Hello Autumn by Kenard Pak uses descriptive language as a child says goodbye and hello to the signs of seasonal change.
+Also check out the companion book, Goodbye Winter, Hello Spring.

 Red Leaf, Yellow Leaf by Lois Ehlert is great for tackling the scientific understanding of photosynthesis.